-This section 93102.4 sets forth requirements that apply to all hexavalent chromium hard and decorative chromium electroplating and chromic acid anodizing facilities, except for facilities subject to section 93102.6 (i.e., facilities that perform electroplating using a trivalent chromium bath and or are facilities with enclosed hexavalent chromium electroplating tanks facilities).
+This section 93102.4 sets forth requirements that apply to all hexavalent chromium hard and decorative chromium electroplating and chromic acid anodizing facilities, except for facilities subject to section 93102.6 (i.e., facilities that perform electroplating using a trivalent chromium bath or are facilities with enclosed hexavalent chromium electroplating tanks).
 The requirements differ depending on whether a facility is an existing facility, a modified facility or a new facility.
-Additional requirements that apply to all facilities (i.e., all existing, modified, and new facilities) are contained in section 93102.5, and sections 93102.7 through 93102.14 and section 93102.16.
+Additional requirements that apply to all facilities (i.e., all existing, modified, and new facilities) are contained in section 93102.16.

 Subsection (a) contains the requirements to reduce hexavalent chromium emissions that were in effect before [Effective Date].
 The limits in subsection (a) shall remain in effect for a facility until the limits in subsection (b) become effective.
 Once the limits in subsection (b) become effective for an individual facility the limits in subsection (a) no longer apply.

 The limits in subsection (b) are phased in depending on the amount of annual permitted ampere-hours and the distance to the nearest sensitive receptor.
-Depending on the facility, limits in subsection (b) become effective on [Six Months after Effective Date], [Two Years after Effective Date], [Three Years after Effective Date].
+Depending on the facility, limits in subsection (b) become effective on [Six Months after Effective Date], [Two Years after Effective Date], [Three Years after Effective Date], or [Four Years after Effective Date].